Slug – Banana Slug

 Ariolimax

-Banana slugs are one of the largest slug species in the world, growing up to ten inches long.
-While yellow banana slugs are the most recognizable, they can also be green, brown, or have black spots.
+Banana slugs can grow up to ten inches long and are one of the largest slug species in the world.
+While yellow banana slugs are the most recognizable, they also come in shades of brown, black, white, and green — many even have dark brown or black spots!

 Explore our State Symbols